xakepbean/core-setup/Documentation/BuildConfigs.md

     - OSX 10.11+

 - Builds for each architecture:
-    - Portable
+    - All OS's
       - Testing on the build OS where the build OS is highest supported stable OS.
       - Additional testing on lowest supported OS.

 - Packages
     - tar.gz's
-        - Portable binaries
+        - binaries
         - Source which when extracted can reproduce all the build flavors with a simple build command with parameter for build flavors.
         - Pdb's matching the build for each build flavor.
-    - pkg of Portable binaries
+    - pkg of binaries
     - (TBD - Brew)
     - NuGet
         - NetCore.App packages Portable binary build.